LostInCompilation/Build-Counter/README.md

 # Build-Counter

+### WIP

-A simple tool to automatically countt build numbers and create build timestamps.
+A simple tool to automatically count build numbers and create build timestamps.